pranshupatel/ColourBlock/README.md

 ### <a name="major-methods-block-rotate"></a>rotate (abstract)

-This method rotates the specified block that the player currently has control of by 90 degrees.
-It does this by adjusting the nodes that are stored in it's _nodes attribute to the new rotated position.
-It should be accessed only through the player class and not from any other.
-It is called when the player presses the UP arrow key.
+This method rotates the specified active block by 90 degrees clockwise.
+It does this by adjusting the nodes that are stored in its _nodes attribute to the new rotated position.
+It should be accessed only through the Player class and not from any other class.
+It is called when the player presses the **up arrow key**.

 ### <a name="major-methods-block-move"></a>move_left / move_right / traverse_down_1row (abstract)

 These methods move the specified block to the corresponding direction.
-It does this by shifting the location of each node in the _nodes attribute by 1 unit towards the corresponsing direction.
-They should be accessed only through the player class and not from any other.
-The move methods are called when the player presses the corresponding LEFT, RIGHT, or DOWN arrow keys.
+It shifts the location of each node in the _nodes attribute by 1 unit towards the corresponsing direction.
+They should be accessed only through the Player class and not from any other class.
+The move methods are called when the player presses the corresponding **left**, **right**, or **down arrow keys**.

 ## <a name="major-methods-visuals"></a>Visuals

 ### <a name="major-methods-visuals-render-grid"></a>render_grid

-This method is responsible for drawing the actual tetris board onto the pygame window.
-It uses information from it's grid parameter, and draws it accordingly.
+This method is responsible for drawing the actual grid onto the pygame window.
+It uses information from its grid parameter, and draws it accordingly.

 ### <a name="major-methods-visuals-frame"></a>frame

 This method is where the main loop of the game is implemented.
-An infinite loop constantly updates the visuals after every player action is made such as rotate, move, pause game, or end game.
+An infinite loop constantly updates the visuals after every player action is made, such as rotate, move, pause game, or end game.
 The loop only terminates once the grid is completely full, or the player quits the game.

 ### <a name="major-methods-visuals-play"></a>play

 This is the method which starts up the visuals.
-It initiazes the pygame window, and calls the frame method in order to start up the main loop.
+It initializes the pygame window, and calls the frame method in order to start up the main loop.

 ## <a name="major-methods-player"></a>Player

 ### <a name="major-methods-player-create-block"></a>create_block

 This method creates a random block instance, and spawns it in the game.
-It does this by setting the player's _block attribute to the block instance that was created.
+It sets the player's _block attribute to the block instance that was created.

 ### <a name="major-methods-player-move-block"></a>move_block_left, move_block_right, rotate_block, block_fall

 All these methods make the specified action to the player's current block.
-They do this by calling the corresponding move method from the block class that is stored in the player's _block attribute.
-Each move method checks whether the move is valid first, then makes the move if it is.
+They call the corresponding move method from the Block class that is stored in the Player class's _block attribute.
+Each move method checks whether the move is valid first, then makes the move if it is valid.

 ### <a name="major-methods-player-clear-lines"></a>clear_lines

-This method simply clears the grid's full line (by calling grid.clear_lines()) and updates the player's score to match the score of the grid.
+This method simply clears the grid's full line with a call to grid.clear_lines(), and updates the player's score to match the score of the grid.
+It also updates the drop speed based on how large the score is (as described in the Obstacles section).

 ## <a name="major-methods-block-subclasses"></a>Block subclasses

 Each block will have its own colour as an attribute.
-If one wants a different colour, they simply need to alter this attribute (Do not change the colour of the block to the grid's colour, or else the functionality of the block will not work as intended).
+To obtain a different colour, simply alter this attribute.
+Do not change the colour of the block to the grid's colour (ie. background colour), or else the functionality of the block will not work as intended.

 ### <a name="major-methods-block-subclasses-move-right"></a>move_right (abstract)